aya49/202105_sfu_cmpt_127/assignments/01/README.md

 **REMEMINDER**:
 - write comments!!
 Test and debug your code!
-- Fix the error in code in `t1.c` by adding the missing exclamation point.
 - Compile and run it, and verify that it now produces the correct output (expected result).
 - Now your program meets the requirements and you are ready to submit it.